-From the perspective of an IP multicast service user (e.g. movie distributor, advertiser) the number of subscribers in a session, their location, and their density in a specific region may be useful information.
+For example, from the perspective of an IP multicast service user (e.g., movie distributor, advertiser) the number of subscribers in a session, their location, and their density in a specific region may be useful information.
 From the perspective of a network service provider, the extent to which network resources are being used (e.g. number of links and routers) by a given multicast session may be important to assess usage costs.
-In both cases knowledge of the global multicast topology would significantly facilitate resource management.

-In a large scale multicast session, it is not uncommon for nearby members to cooperate and perform a common task, such as distributed computation and data sharing.
+In both cases knowledge of the global multicast topology would significantly facilitate resource management.1 In a large scale multicast session, it may be the case that nodes are spatially clustered and it is desirable for these nodes to cooperate and perform common tasks, such as distributed computation and data sharing.
 In this case, the local topology and membership information for a neighborhood of a given node would be useful.

 A typical use of local resource and topology discovery is in building schemes for loss recovery and congestion control in the context of multicast sessions supporting heterogeneous receivers.
-While a variety of approaches have been proposed to tackle this problem, e.g. [2-6], a common thread is to recognize that performance can be enhanced by either implicitly or explicitly exploiting the structure of the multicast distribution tree.
+While a variety of approaches have been proposed to tackle this problem, e.g., [2], [3], [4], [5], [6], a common thread is to recognize that performance can be enhanced by either implicitly or explicitly exploiting the structure of the multicast distribution tree.
 OTERS [3], Tracer [2] and GFP [7] are examples of research efforts making use of explicit topology information via MTRACE [8] and an inference technique [9] for local loss recovery.
-Further motivation for exposing the multicast distribution tree is given in [9,7,10].
+Further motivation for exposing the multicast distribution tree is given in [9], [7] and [10].

-Despite its potential usefulness, there has been surprisingly little research (see e.g. [9,11]) concerning global multicast topology discovery and even less, to our knowledge, concerning local multicast topology discovery.
-A large amount of work has however been devoted to Internet topology discovery (see e.g. [12-15]).
-By contrast with multicast topology discovery, Internet topology information can be collected during long time scales (e.g. several days or even several weeks) [12], or by passive probing [16], since the physical topology remains stable over reasonably long time periods.
+Despite its potential usefulness, there has been surprisingly little research, see e.g., [11], [9], concerning global multicast topology discovery and even less, to our knowledge, concerning local multicast topology discovery.
+A large amount of work has however been devoted to Internet topology discovery, see e.g., [12], [13], [14], [15].
+By contrast with multicast topology discovery, Internet topology information can be collected during long time scales (e.g., several days or even several weeks) [12], or by passive probing [16], since the physical topology remains stable over reasonably long time periods.
 In the case of multicast service the character of the distribution tree is only of interest when the session is active and may change dynamically throughout that period.
 Thus multicast topology discovery algorithms should be able to operate online and serve as practical protocol building blocks which dynamically track membership changes.
-As will be discussed below, these and other requirements make proposed approaches based on end-to-end measurements [9,11], fall short as practical solutions.
+As will be discussed below, these and other requirements make proposed approaches based on end-to-end measurements, [11], [9] fall short as practical solutions.